Center for Faith-Based and Neighborhood Partnerships (CFBNP)

 Want to help Veterans learn about the benefits they’ve earned?

-VA’s Center for Faith and Opportunity Initiative (CFOI) can help you support those who served.
+VA’s Center for Faith-Based and Neighborhood Partnerships (CFBNP) can help you support those who served.

 What is a Veteran-Friendly Community?